Waterloo railway station, Lower Hutt: History

-Two major reasons were the impetus for the construction of the Hutt Valley Branch between Petone and Waterloo: first, the Petone Workshops had reached the end of their useful life; second, with increasing traffic demands on the line between Petone and Haywards and the lack of room to double-track the line on its existing route meant a new mainline had to be built.
+Waterloo railway station opened in 1927, at the time as a terminus station on the Hutt Valley Branch between Petone and Waterloo.
+The mainline to the Wairarapa was on the western side of the Hutt Valley (today known as the truncated Melling Branch, rejoining the current route at Haywards, south of Upper Hutt.)
+With increasing traffic demands on the line between Petone and Haywards and the lack of room to double-track the line on this route, a new mainline had to be built.
 The line was surveyed between 1924 and 1925, with a short industrial branch leaving the Hutt Valley Branch at Woburn to serve the new Hutt Workshops.

 On 26 May 1927, the rails reached Waterloo, which was then in the middle of open fields.
-This station was the terminus of the Hutt Valley Branch line until an extension north to Naenae was opened in 1946.
-The station was opened with automatic, three-aspect colour light signals which had been standard since 1924.
+Waterloo was the terminus of the Hutt Valley Branch line until an extension north to Naenae was opened in 1946.
+The station was opened with automatic, three-aspect colour light signals, which had been standard since 1924.
 As the station provided a direct rail connection to the port at Wellington and the surrounding land was flat, it was during the latter part of World War II that land near the station was occupied by a number of storage facilities, among them one for the United States Joint Purchasing Board.

-In 1944, work began on extending the Hutt Line north to Epuni in 1945 and then to Naenae, which, as the line was being twin tracked, required the construction of a new station.
+In 1944, work began on extending the Hutt Line north to Epuni in 1945 and then to Naenae, which, as the line was being twin-tracked, required the construction of a new station.
 This opened in 1948 and incorporated pedestrian subways on both sides.
-It was always intended that Waterloo would one day serve a major population centre which, in the years following World War II and the population boom that ensued, was proved correct.
-Significant urban development of the Hutt Valley in the 1940s led to the decision in February 1946 to commence electrification in 1949 and to operate electric trains between Waterloo and Wellington from August 1953.
+It was always intended that Waterloo would one day serve a major population centre, in the years following World War II and the population boom that ensued, this was proved correct.
+Significant urban development of the Hutt Valley in the 1940s led to the decision in February 1946 to commence electrification of the railway line in 1949 and to operate electric trains between Waterloo and Wellington from August 1953.
 Until the connection of the Hutt Valley Branch to the Wairarapa Line and its opening as the new mainline on 1 March 1954, Waterloo served only suburban passenger services, with Upper Hutt and Wairarapa trains continuing to use the old line between Haywards and Petone on the western side of the Hutt Valley.
+The line was truncated to Melling at this time.